czim/laravel-service/README.md

 ## To Do

-- make it easy to set up loggers (before/after)
-    - make it easier by providing some extensions in the package that will log with some log configuration
 - make it easy to 'prepareResponse' through a standard interface
     - so we can fix broken XML before interpreting it
     - this should be part of the interpreters! keep the services themselves clean
         - make interpreters get injectable pre-interpreter array
         - and parse response through the array before interpreting (abstract class)

-### Consider:

-- authorisation errors as CouldNotAuthorizeException?

 ## Notes